 We worked with the Port Hawkesbury community to identify three routes that are the top priorities for cycling infrastructure improvements.
 These connected routes are designed to provide a basic bike network that is immediately functional and can act as the spine of the network for future growth.

-READ THE REPORT: Phase 1 – Bicycle Network Planning Report (Port Hawkesbury)
+- FINAL REPORT: Phase 1 – Bicycle Network Planning Report (Port Hawkesbury)

 Phase 2: Route Selection

 We worked with community residents, planners, advisory committees, and stakeholders to select one of the routes to advance into the concept design stage.
 Together, we selected a cycling route on Granville Street, Sydney Road, and Pinecrest Drive based on a combination of its overall importance and feasibility of implementation in the near term.

 - FINAL REPORT: Phase 2 – Route Selection Report (Port Hawkesbury)